Chairman’s Report for 2017 Annual Meeting

 Andrew Crabtree- Chairman of Trustees - 17 March 2017

 Coffee Mornings are held on most Saturday mornings from 10am to 11.30am, usually helping to raise funds for local charitable causes.
-There is just one date available during 2018 on 29th December.
-Contact Sheila Swinbank on 01729 850458 if you wish to book a coffee morning.
+Contact Sheila Swinbank on 01729 850458 if you wish to book a coffee morning next year.
 The next planned coffee mornings are being run as follows:

 Latest 200 Club results